GoogleChromeLabs/devwebfeed/README.md

 Navigate to http://localhost:8080/.
 The page will update in realtime as people add posts.
 The `start-dev` script will reload nunjucks as changes are made.

-Navigate to http://localhost:8080/ssr will server the server-side rendered version of the app using headless Chrome.
+Navigate to http://localhost:8080/ssr will serve the server-side rendered version of the app using headless Chrome.

 Signing in (top of the page) allows admins to remove posts submitted by humans (not bot posts like